Touch Myself

 "Touch Myself" is the debut solo single by American singer Tionne "T-Boz" Watkins for the soundtrack album to the film Fled, starring Laurence Fishburne and Stephen Baldwin.
 It was released by Rowdy Records as the album's lead single on July 18, 1996.
 The accompanying music video was directed by Bille Woodruff, and was made both with and without clips from the film.
-It peaked at number 40, giving Watkins her first solo top 40 hit.
+It peaked at number 40, giving Watkins her first solo top-40 hit.

 A remix was also made featuring rapper Richie Rich, and produced by Jermaine Dupri.
 The remix also had a music video which did not contain clips from the movie.
 In 1997, it was released as the third single from Richie Rich's 1996 album Seasoned Veteran.

 Critical reception

-Larry Flick from Billboard described the song as a "chugging jeep mover".
+Larry Flick from Billboard magazine described the song as a "chugging jeep mover".
 He added, "With each recording, she sheds a little more of her girlish posture, revealing an assured funk stylist who makes the most of her limited (but hugely appealing) voice.
 It does not hurt that she has producer Dallas Austin in her corner.
 He has surrounded her with a sleek rhythm base and jazzy keyboards, not to mention a playfully sexy tune that must have been a blast to record."

-Damien Mendis from Music Weeks RM Dance Update rated the song five out of five, noting that the lead singer from TLC "takes a controversial dip into hot waters with a cool slice of mid-tempo R&B." He felt that written and produced by Austin, "this sounds like a logical follow-up to their killer 'Creep' hit as it bears strong similarities.
+Damien Mendis from Music Weeks RM Dance Update gave the song a full score of five out of five, noting that the lead singer from TLC "takes a controversial dip into hot waters with a cool slice of mid-tempo R&B." He felt that written and produced by Austin, "this sounds like a logical follow-up to their killer 'Creep' hit as it bears strong similarities.
 A lazy jazz guitar replaces the trumpet and the bass guitar twangs a Craig Mack 'Flava' riff over a slinky rhythm lifted from ATCQ's 'Bonita Applebum'.
 It is instantly familiar as the break the Fugees recently utilised on 'Softly'.
 The steamy but catchy lyrics will no doubt win her more fans and, hopefully, UK radio won't prove as prudish as the US. (..)
 Can't wait.
 I smell a hit."